Flu & Cold Care Online — Assessed by Ogaei Physicians, Covered by OHIP

 Prescription Antivirals for Flu (When Appropriate)

-• Peramivir (Rapivab): given by IV infusion in hospitals for severe flu cases or patients unable to take oral medications
+• Peramivir (Rapivab): Administered by IV infusion; reserved for hospitalized patients with severe influenza or those unable to tolerate oral or inhaled antivirals.

 Medications to Loosen Chest Congestion